-The faculty member may appeal UPT recommendation in writing to the Faculty Grievance Committee and request an opportunity for a personal appearance to present his or her case, subject to the following conditions:.
+The faculty member may appeal a UPT Committee recommendation in writing to the Faculty Grievance Committee and request an opportunity for a personal appearance to present his or her case, subject to the following conditions:

-The appeal to the Faculty Grievance Committee must be based on the grounds that UPT's recommendation was unjustified because: (1) UPT did not follow its stated procedures in arriving at this recommendation, or (2) the recommendation was arbitrary and capricious, lacking a substantial basis in fact, or (3) the recommendation was related to a violation of the faculty member's constitutional rights.
+The appeal to the Faculty Grievance Committee must be based on the grounds that the UPT Committee's recommendation was unjustified because: (1) UPT Committee did not follow its stated procedures in arriving at this recommendation, or (2) the recommendation was arbitrary and capricious, lacking a substantial basis in fact, or (3) the recommendation was related to a violation of the faculty member's constitutional rights.

-Any such appeal must be supported by a written statement supporting the faculty member's contention that UPT's recommendation was in violation of one or more of the grounds for appeal presented above.
+Any such appeal must be supported by a written statement supporting the faculty member's contention that the UPT Committee's recommendation was in violation of one or more of the grounds for appeal presented above.

-The appeal and supporting statement must be submitted to the Faculty Grievance Committee not later than 10 calendar_days after receipt of notice of UPT's recommendation.
+The appeal and supporting statement must be submitted to the Faculty Grievance Committee not later than 10 calendar_days after receipt of notice of the UPT Committee's recommendation.

-At the conclusion of the Faculty Grievance Committee's deliberations, they will make a recommendation, within 21 days of the grievance filing, to the Provost stating that either the appeal is not valid and UPT's recommendation should remain unchanged, or that the appeal is valid and that appropriate corrective action should be taken by the Provost to reflect the outcome of the grievance.
+At the conclusion of the Faculty Grievance Committee's deliberations, they will make a recommendation, within 21 days of the grievance filing, to the Provost, stating that either the appeal is not valid and UPT Committee's recommendation should remain unchanged, or that the appeal is valid and that appropriate corrective action should be taken by the Provost to reflect the outcome of the grievance.